KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 ## @TODOING:

 - Refactor and extract JavaScript into classes:
+  - Created new branch for refactoring: [`refactor-js-to-classes`](https://github.com/KDCinfo/dataflow/tree/refactor-js-to-classes/data_mapping_flow_analysis_tool)
+  - Created a temporary `dataflow.js` to hold all JavaScript while it is being refactored.
+  - Created placeholder classes:
     - AppSettings (primary controller, orchestrator)
     - AppData
     - AppHelpers
+  - Normalized all JS references to point to HTML elements by their IDs.

 ## @TODONE: